|

 Before You Reach the Breaking Point

-If you feel like you’re reaching the breaking point, try these more drastic ideas to prevent Daycare Provider Burnout:- Cut down on the number of hours your daycare is open per day.
+If you feel like you’re reaching the breaking point, try these more drastic ideas to prevent Daycare Provider Burnout:

 - Cut down on the number of children you care for each day.